-- Manage health conditions by following the treatment plan your caregivers have for you.
+- Manage health conditions by following your treatment plan.
 Health conditions such as congestive heart failure, diabetes, and chronic diarrhea can put you at risk for hypomagnesemia.

 - You may need to take a magnesium supplement.
-Ask your caregiver which supplement to take and how often to take it.
+Ask your healthcare provider which supplement to take and how often to take it.

 - You have fatigue and muscle tremors or twitching.

 - You become irritable and have trouble sleeping.

 - You have questions or concerns about your condition or care.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.